Integration Overview & Prerequisites

 The new item will be created in ServiceTitan when you import the file

 Important: Do not modify the Product ID, Product Name, or Category Name columns.
-Only update the ServiceTitan Pricebook Item ID column.
+Only update the Item Code column.

 Import Your Completed Excel File